 |Vanguard Wins||Betterment Wins|

-However, to be assigned a dedicated financial advisor at Vanguard, clients must meet a much higher hurdle of $500,000.
+However, to be assigned a dedicated financial advisor at Vanguard, the hurdle is much higher: $500,000.

 |✅ Human Advisors: Betterment and Vanguard robo advisors make available human advice so they’re evenly matched.
 Betterment Premium has a $100,000 minimum plus unlimited phone and email support.|